apache/samza/docs/learn/documentation/versioned/container/samza-container.md

 There is one caveat in all of this: Samza currently assumes that a stream's partition count will never change.
 Partition splitting or repartitioning is not supported.
 If an input stream has N partitions, it is expected that it has always had, and will always have N partitions.
 If you want to re-partition a stream, you can write a job that reads messages from the stream, and writes them out to a new stream with the required number of partitions.
 For example, you could read messages from PageViewEvent, and write them to PageViewEventRepartition.

+### Broadcast Streams

+After 0.10.0, Samza supports broadcast streams.
+You can assign partitions from some streams to all the tasks.
+For example, you want all the tasks can consume partition 0 and 1 from a stream called global-stream-1, and partition 2 from a stream called global-stream-2.
+You now can configure:

+{% highlight jproperties %}
+task.broadcast.inputs=yourSystem.broadcast-stream-1#[0-1], yourSystem.broadcast-stream-2#2
+{% endhighlight %}

+If you use "[]", you are specifying a range.

 ## [Streams &raquo;](streams.html)